Blue-Yonder-OSS/pg-bulk-loader/README.md

 - Primary key: 3 columns (2 text and 1 date)
 - Indexes: 2 b-tree.
 (1 on single column and another on three columns)

-**Runtime:**
-- Data Size: 20M
+**Runtime on 20M Dataset:**
-  - without PK and Indexes: ~55s
+- The table has no PK and no index:
-  - with PK and indexes: ~150s (~85s to insert data with PK enabled and ~65 seconds to create indexes)
+  - When table is UNLOGGED - ~55 seconds.
+  - When table is LOGGED - ~68 seconds.

+- The table has PK with 3 columns and 2 b-tree indexes (maintenance work memory at 512 MB):
+  - When table is UNLOGGED - ~150 seconds (~66s are taken for drop-and-create index operation).
+  - When table is LOGGED - ~180 seconds (~68s are taken for drop-and-create index operation).

-**Running with 1M records without having PK and Indexes with different approaches:**
+**Runtime on 1M Dataset without having PK and Indexes with different approaches:**

 ![Screenshot](pg-bulk-loader.png)
 Note: Numbers are in seconds!